AMHC normalizes and de-stigmatizes mental health within the Asian community.

 In his spare time, Christopher wrestles with existential dread, imposter syndrome, and enjoys fishing for big game fish.

-Kaila S. Tang, LMSW
+Kaila S. Tang, LCSW

 Chief of Programming